 Stay away from products that you will only use once and discard.
-Instead of using plastic bottles, choose aluminum ones.
+Instead of using plastic bottles, choose aluminium ones.
 Choose soap bars and solid shampoos instead of products in plastic containers or using hotel toiletries.
-Bring a bag which you can use for shopping, so you do not have to use and discard multiple plastic bags.
+Bring a bag you can use for shopping, so you do not have to use and discard multiple plastic bags.

 Plus, packing light means you will not have to rely as much on driving.
-It makes it easier to use public transport and to walk about the city or nature without damaging your spine!
+It makes it easier to use public transport and walk about the city or nature without damaging your spine!

 #6 Stay in ecofriendly accommodation

-If you would like to be in an ecofriendly accommodation but have no idea of where to start, we encourage to research hotels and other types of accommodation certified by the Global Sustainable Tourism Council.
+If you would like to be in an eco-friendly accommodation but have no idea of where to start, we encourage you to research hotels and other types of accommodation certified by the Global Sustainable Tourism Council.
 You can also use specialized search engines, such as Ecobnb, to find appropriate green accommodations that exist at your destination.

-Remember that staying at an ecofriendly accommodation is not only about personal comfort.
-It is also important to support businesses that invest in green practices, to encourage others to follow their steps.
+Remember that staying at an eco-friendly accommodation is not only about personal comfort.
+It is also important to support businesses that invest in green practices to encourage others to follow their steps.